kutinden/buyingacar/README.md

 1. the supply is big (many dealerships are selling the car you want),
 2. demand is small (no flocks of rich people buying cars without looking at the price tag),
-3. there is a competition (you are not sitting inside one of the dealerships brainwashed by a salesperson and instead you write  emails making delerships aware of each other's offers.
+3. there is a competition (you are not sitting inside one of the dealerships brainwashed by a salesperson and instead you write  emails making dealerships aware of each other's offers.
 It is you who is controlling what information salespeople receive, it is now you who can do manipulation and negotiation as you have a leverage and play dirty tricks on dealers that only dealers previously enjoyed).
-4. there is no price fixing: dealers act independenly of each other.
+4. there is no price fixing: dealers act independently of each other.

 The above restrictions are important.
 The ideas shared in this post do not always work (and sometimes never work) when you try to buy a car of a luxury brand which has ~3 dealerships in your state (hello, fellow eastside Washingtonians, you probably know what brand I am talking about).
 Think about that as of a monopoly or cartel agreement -